 - Data visualization/activation technology

 Naturally, everyone understands the role data has within the company, so now it’s time to prove it.
 And a good approach is to implement is to build a business case that quantifies the business value data will deliver against specific goals.
 So, if you can effectively tie everything back to ROI, you will have the ears of the right executives.
-It is necessary to invest in all these areas: from the right team to the right leaders.
+It is necessary to invest in all these areas: from the right team to the right leaders to the right b2b data list provider.

 It’s as much an art as it is a science, and your team and company should be the last thing stopping you from launching a data-driven strategy.